Scent of White Chocolate

 Despite the subtitle No More Failed Recipes, the first time I tried this recipe, it failed.
 She hadn’t specified the size of ramekin, and I assumed that mine were a standard size, since I see them all the time at stores, thrifts and restaurants.
 The first sign that something was going awry was the fourteen ramekins of soufflé on my countertop instead of 8.
 The second sign, of course, was sticking my spoon into the soufflé, and encountering resistance instead of parting, billowy clouds of hot moist soufflé with dollops of white chocolate at the bottom.
 They were weird cupcakes, but Dale and I ate about a half dozen, and I took the rest to the office (where they were snatched up by the time I got back from the plot machine).

-Tunnel of Fudge Cake, and wanted to get to the bottom of why I only have problems with her recipes.
+So I emailed Ms Corriher, asking what gives.
+I had continuous problems with another recipe of hers, the Tunnel of Fudge Cake, and wanted to get to the bottom of why I only have problems with her recipes.
 Was the oven temperature off?
 Were the ramekins too small as I thought?
 Did I use the wrong ingredients?
 Well, what do you know, but she called me the next day at work.
 I felt like some housewife on Martha when Martha calls, or worse, that closeted queen she dug up around Halloween—OK, not that bad.
 She suggested a remote digital thermometer to track my oven temperature, and using a pizza stone to maintain an even temperature.
 Luckily I have both, but used neither: I forgot I had lent out the stone, and my two thermometers had different temperatures, which will require buying a third to figure out which is correct.

 2 Comments: